 Prague’s beauty can be exhausting, we can agree on that.

-This walk starts across the road from the Letná Park and leads to the posh neighborhoods of Bubeneč and Dejvice North of the Prague Castle.
+This walk starts across the road from Letná Park and leads to the posh neighborhoods of Bubeneč and Dejvice North of Prague Castle.
 Once you walk through the streets lined with incredible villas, it won’t surprise you that many countries chose to install their embassies in these neighborhoods.

 1. Vila Bílek